learn-co-curriculum/dsc-gradient-descent-step-sizes/README.md

 > Notice that we don't update our values of $m$ by just adding or subtracting the slope at that point.
 The reason we multiply the slope by a fraction like .02 is so that we avoid the risk of overshooting the minimum.
 This fraction is called the **learning rate**.
 Here, the fraction is negative because we always want to move in the opposite direction of the slope.
 When the slope of the cost curve points downwards, we want to move to a higher $m$ slope for our linear regression problem.
 Conversely, when we are on the right side of the curve and the slope is rising, we want to move backwards to a lower y-intercept.

 This technique is pretty magical.
 By looking at the tangent line at each point, we no longer are  changing our $m$ value and just hoping that it has the correct impact on our RSS.
 This is because, for one, the slope of the tangent line points us in the right direction.
-And as you can see above, our technique properly adjusts the amount to change the $m$ value by without even knowing the ideal $m$ value.
+And as you can see above, our technique properly adjusts the amount to change the $m$ value without even knowing the ideal $m$ value.
 When our $m$ was far away from the ideal $m$ value, our formula increased $m$ by almost 5.
 By the third step, we were updating our $m$ value by only 1.2 because we were closer to the ideal slope for minimizing the RSS.

 ## Summary